cowboysmall-tools/cowboysmall-dotfiles/misc/sublime-text/README.md

 ## Problem Packages

-This package does not play nicely with the LSP-jdtls package:
+These packages do not play nicely with other packages:

 ```

-SublimeLinter-javac.sublime-package
+SublimeLinter-javac

 ```